-Especially is you are trying to perform chin ups or pull ups at home, make sure that the pull up bar you're using is safe to use before you apply your weight onto it.
-These exercises might not seem too dangerous at first but your bodyweight provides plenty of resistance and if you fall off the bars for any reason, you can hurt yourself, pretty badly.
+Especially if you are trying to perform chin-ups or pull-ups at home, make sure that the pull-up bar you're using is safe to use before you apply your weight to it.
+These compound exercises might not seem too dangerous at first but your bodyweight provides plenty of resistance and if you fall off the bars for any reason, you can hurt yourself, pretty badly.

 Best for: sculpting big arms, especially the biceps and strengthening the lats

 Chin-ups are probably a tad bit easier to perform than pull-ups, mainly because in the case of chin-ups, your arm muscles – especially your biceps – can be utilised more during the movement.
 For the same reason, chin-ups are better to build arm definition and to really make the biceps pop.